 Note that the BRII program reimburses for APCs when you publish in fully open access journals.
 Unfortunately, BRII can't reimburse for publishing in "hybrid" OA journals—ones that charge us for a subscription for read access, and an additional payment to make a copy open access—because of the double payment situation that creates for the Library.

-The University of California has entered into several transformative agreements with publishers.
+The University of California has entered into several transformative open access agreements with publishers.
 Over time, these arrangements facilitate a cost-effective transition from paying for subscriptions to paying to publish open access articles.
 Typically these agreements provide free reading access to the UC community, and support open access publishing by UC authors by defraying some or all of the article processing charges.

 Here are the UC-wide transformative agreements to which authors can take part:

 - Association for Computing Machinery (ACM)